Can-Fite BioPharma Ltd. (CANF) CEO Pnina Fishman on Q1 2020 Results - Earnings Call Transcript

 Jason Kolbert

 And Pnina just my last question is regarding business development.
 I mean one of the things you've done a great job on is talking a little bit about the business developments around the globe.
 Help me understand the interest level on Namodenoson in order to get a partner on board to bring that into a pivotal trial?
+Thanks.

 Pnina Fishman

 Thank you.
-Actually the company now is summarizing all the data and we are participating in the next couple of months in couple of partnering meetings.
+Actually, the company now is summarizing all the data and we are participating in the next couple of months in couple of partnering meetings.
 Yes, we are actively looking at partners and partners -- potential partners are looking at us.
 And we do hope to partner with this very important clinical indication and be able to accelerate the development.
 Thank you.

 Operator